hirakjyoti08/cancerous-and-non_cancerous-skin_lesion-detection/README.md

 For the non-cancerous lesion - Benign keratosis, vascular lesions, dermatofibroma

-We used Resnet50 model and trained it according to our dataset and received training accuracy of 94.2%

-For future improvements we can load the model in an application for realtime purposes.
+We used Resnet50 model and trained it according to our dataset and received training accuracy of 94.2% and for future improvements we can load the model in an application for realtime purposes.